 I believe his words to me were, "Wow.
 You are really bad."
 He proceeded to tell me that I was probably in the bottom 10% of people he treated (sick wise).
 As you can see, my morning cortisol is not only way lower than the average person, but it is basically flatline all day.
 My overall sum cortisol for the day is 9.6 and should be from 23-42.
 Yup.
 In other words, I'M TIRED ALL THE TIME.

 That isn't the greatest news to hear.
 But, he has treated people like me with my various issues (adrenal fatigue is just one of them) and so at least I've got the right Doctor.
 He did say that I am so bad I won't probably ever bounce back to where a "normal" person is, but at least I can get somewhat better.
+What we NEED is to stop whatever is causing the stress on my adrenals.

 Wondering who's the mysterious wordy genius behind these posts?
 Follow this little rabbit trail to read more About Me!
 The use of the term genius is open to interpretation.